 From energy transition to the nitrogen crisis: artificial intelligence can be of great help.
 Researchers from the three universities in Zuid-Holland are seizing the opportunity.
-Three of them talk about collaborative research in the AI for Energy and Sustainability focus group within the Zuid-Holland AI knowledge cluster.
-Part three in a series about five themes of AI research at the three universities and medical centres.
+Two of them talk about collaborative research in the AI for Energy and Sustainability focus group within the Zuid-Holland AI knowledge cluster.
+Part three in a series about five themes of AI research at the universities and medical centres.

 ‘The energy transition won’t succeed without interdisciplinary collaboration,’ says Yashar Ghiassi Farrokhfal, and he should know.
 He has a background in electrical engineering and computer science, but now, as an associate professor at Erasmus University Rotterdam, conducts business economics research into the future of energy companies.